ansys/pyaedt/doc/source/index.rst

 PyAEDT is a Python library that interacts directly with the Ansys Electronics Desktop (AEDT) API, enabling straightforward and efficient automation in your workflow.

-In the upper right corner of the documentation’s title bar, you will find a version switcher dropdown.

 .. grid:: 2

    .. grid-item-card::